adonisjs/adonisjs.com/content/blog_posts/articles/experimental-release-for-inertia.md

 })
 ```

 Finally, you can install and configure the `@adonisjs/inertia` package and start using it.
-Also, consult the [Interia adapter documentation](https://docs.adonisjs.com/guides/inertia).
+Also, consult the [Inertia adapter documentation](https://docs.adonisjs.com/guides/inertia).

 ```sh
 node ace add @adonisjs/inertia